Lesson 11: F-sharp and Cross-Fingerings

 B (lower)

-Long tones first on the upper B — let the cross-fingering settle before connecting it to anything.
-Then B–C–B slurred on your alto staff, listening for matched colour across the cross-fingering and its stack neighbour.
+Long tones on the lower B first, then B–C–B slurred on your alto staff, listening for matched colour.

-The first major scale with an accidental.
-Notice the F# replacing F.
+The first major scale with an accidental — F# replaces F.

-On your alto staff this drill is C major (alto's home key) — no accidentals appear, because the soprano F# transposes to a natural B in the alto's reading.
-The cross-fingering work is the same regardless.
+On your alto staff this is C major (alto's home key) — no accidentals, since soprano's F# transposes to your natural B.

 Play: London Bridge

-A traditional English nursery tune in G major.
-F# appears as a passing note — soft, not emphasised.
+A traditional English nursery tune in D major — the single F# is all you need.
+It appears as a neighbour note: soft, not emphasised.

 Now play these